 Kansas To Establish Supersonic Transportation Corridor

-The Kansas Department of Transportation (KDOT) and the FAA have finalized an agreement to establish a supersonic transportation corridor (SSTC) for testing non-military supersonic aircraft.
-According to the Kansas Office…
+• The Kansas Department of Transportation (KDOT) and the FAA have established a 770-NM supersonic transportation corridor (SSTC) in Kansas for testing non-military supersonic aircraft at speeds up to Mach 3.

 The Kansas Department of Transportation (KDOT) and the FAA have finalized an agreement to establish a supersonic transportation corridor (SSTC) for testing non-military supersonic aircraft.
 According to the Kansas Office of the Governor, the 770-NM “racetrack-shaped” corridor will “support sustained flight up to Mach 3.”
 Specific points of entry will be designated for aircraft entering the SSTC and operations will take place at or above 39,000 feet.